visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 - String: Either a URL template or a [TileJSON](https://github.com/mapbox/tilejson-spec) URL.

 - Array: an array of URL templates.
 It allows to balance the requests across different tile endpoints.
-For example, if you've an array with 4 urls and 16 tiles need to be loaded, each endpoint is responsible to server 16/4 tiles.
+For example, if you define an array with 4 urls and 16 tiles need to be loaded, each endpoint is responsible to server 16/4 tiles.

 - JSON: A valid [TileJSON object](https://github.com/mapbox/tilejson-spec/tree/master/2.2.0).

-See `TileLayer`'s `data` prop documentation for the templating syntax.
+See `TileLayer`'s `data` prop documentation for the URL template syntax.

 The `getTileData` prop from the `TileLayer` class will not be called.